anirudhs001/SpeechExtractor/Readme.md

 <br>
 The Extractor is the same model as mentioned in the paper: 6 CNNs, a bilinear LSTM, and 2 Fully connected Layers.
 The output is a mask tensor which is applied on the original audio file to get the filtered audio.
 I tried to add more convolutional layers and residual-connections in between those, but the vanilla network seemed to perform better anyways(No Losses to back me up here :P).
+**Reason**: This can be due to the residual connections themselves: since we directly add the input of the previous layer to output of the next layer, we are essentially passing the noisy audio as it is along the network.

 <div align="center">
     <img src="./res/images/Architecture.png" alt="Model Architecture" width=800>